philsturgeon/phil.tech/source/2017-07-20-my-vision-for-a-perfect-world-in-api-specification.html.markdown

 ### JSON Schema Divergence

-Open API v2.0 was based on [JSON Schema Draft 4](https://tools.ietf.org/html/draft-zyp-json-schema-04), but it would be inaccurate to say Open API is JSON Schema.
-Open API v2.0 ended up being both a sub-set and a super-set of
+OpenAPI v2.0 was based on [JSON Schema Draft 4](https://tools.ietf.org/html/draft-zyp-json-schema-04), but it would be inaccurate to say OpenAPI is JSON Schema.
+OpenAPI v2.0 ended up being both a sub-set and a super-set of
 JSON Schema Draft v4, were some stuff is supported, some stuff is missing, and some stuff is _different_.

-Open API v3.0 will solve this a bit on release by deprecating some of their differences to match to JSON Schema way of doing things, but [not all have been resolved](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.md#properties).
+OpenAPI v3.0 will solve this a bit on release by deprecating some of their differences to match to JSON Schema way of doing things, but [not all have been resolved](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.md#properties).

 For example, v2.0 has no way to say "this field could be null".
-JSON Schema would let you write `type: ['string', 'null']`, but that would flag as invalid in an Open API validator. v3.0 will still not support this, instead offering [their own syntax](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.md#fixed-fields-20): `nullable: true`.
+JSON Schema would let you write `type: ['string', 'null']`, but that would flag as invalid in an OpenAPI validator. v3.0 will still not support this, instead offering [their own syntax](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.md#fixed-fields-20): `nullable: true`.

-Open API v3.0 will be out any minute, and so for it's been in feature freeze for a long time.
+OpenAPI v3.0 will be out any minute, and so for it's been in feature freeze for a long time.
 The core team have for a while been saying they don't think JSON Schema is an ideal format, hinted that they don't think they need to stick to it, or might support multiple inputs and JSON Schema is just one of them.
 In some places some have also said that converging the with JSON Schema would make sense for `type` specifically, so I'm seeing very mixed signals about JSON Schema 100% compliance.
 We'll have to see what happens in 3.1.

 If JSON Schema is going to be part of my workflow, I'll have to use [a converter](https://github.com/garethr/openapi2jsonschema).
-This still feels a little backwards as I want the contracts written in JSON Schema and just referenced from the docs, but I'll need to build a JSON Schema to Open API converter for that... maybe I will.
+This still feels a little backwards as I want the contracts written in JSON Schema and just referenced from the docs, but I'll need to build a JSON Schema to OpenAPI converter for that... maybe I will.

 ### The Void of Uselessness between v2.0 and v3.0

 Accepting the loss of JSON Schema as a source, I continued with the viability experiment.
-I initially struggled massively to convert a ~20 endpoint RESTish API from API Blueprint to Open API.
+I initially struggled massively to convert a ~20 endpoint RESTish API from API Blueprint to OpenAPI.

 Crucial features missing from v2.0 like "this field could be null" really jammed a stick in my spokes.